Chinese company says coronavirus vaccine ready by early 2021

 He spoke to reporters during a tour of a SinoVac plant south of Beijing.
 Built in a few months from scratch, the plant is designed to enable SinoVac to produce half a million vaccine doses a year.
 The bio-secure facility was already busy on Thursday filling tiny bottles with the vaccine and boxing them.
 The company projects it will be able to produce a few hundred million doses of the vaccine by February or March of next year.

-SinoVac is also starting to test small doses of CoronaVac on children in the three countries because of the high rate of infection among young people there.
+SinoVac is also starting to test small doses of CoronaVac on children and the elderly in China after noticing rising numbers of cases globally among those two groups.

 Yin said the company would prioritize distribution of the vaccine to countries hosting human trials of CoronaVac.